seaside1/unifiprotect/README.md

 ```

 rules/unifiprotect.rules
-This rules example will caputre a thumbnail and heatmap once a motion is triggered.
+This rules example will capture a thumbnail and heatmap once a motion is triggered.
 The delay is in order for the NVR to finish registering the event
 ```
 val String LOG = "UniFiProtect"